willow385/ncndi/readme.txt

         type_safety.mpl: Program demonstrating type coercion in MPL.

-        fizzbuzz.mpl: Implmentation of fizzBuzz in MPL using a while loop.
+        fizzbuzz.mpl: Implmentation of fizzBuzz in MPL using a for loop.